tr1xem/website/content/blog/2025-12-13-my-dev-setup-is-better-than-yours/index.md

 I don't really care about it, I just use [Ghostty](https://ghostty.org/).
 I don't think it creates any difference, they are all the same.

+### Hyprscrolling

+I use Hyprscrolling to add features of a scrolling window manager to Hyprland.
+It's been a month since I started using it and it is great.
+But it totally depends on preferences, I just happen to like it.

 ## Container based development

 Now this I learnt recently, and it's already a core part of my workflow

 If you use [Systemd](https://en.wikipedia.org/wiki/Systemd) it comes with [Systemd-nspawn](https://wiki.archlinux.org/title/Systemd-nspawn) which technically creates a minimal Linux distribution (headless) which I would say is like an isolated part of your distro.
 It’s like the chroot command, but it is a chroot on steroids.
 By using containers, I can keep the host system minimal while maintaining separate, well-organized environments for different tasks.
-If you want to know more about this, you can refer to [Gasper's](https://gasparvardanyan.github.io/blog/arch-workstation-1/) blog on how he manages <small>(shout out to him as he taught me this too)</small>
+If you want to know more about this, you can refer to [Gaspar's](https://gasparvardanyan.github.io/blog/arch-workstation-3/) blog on how he manages his devlopment containers.<small>(shout out to him as he taught me this too)</small>

 ### Hornable mentions: Non Development tools